Clay – Australian Bentonite Clay Organic

 Related products

-Clay – Australian Olive Green
+Clay – Australian Beige

-Olive Green Clay from Australia
+Beige Clay from Australia

 Can be used in detoxifying body wraps, facial masks, face and body scrubs, soaps, mineral based or cream based cleansers, cosmetics and facial powders